CodeTestPractice/NewsReaderSPA/README.md

 	and will issue

 `StartInterval()` : called by Start to open a child thread to ensure Async criteria is met.

-`NewsFeed`: array of NewsItem object.
+`NewsFeed`: Local storage of news item that is an array of NewsItem object.

 `_interval`: in seconds (Sleep time between each WebGet call).

 `_URL`: Sleep time between each WebGet call in second.
-`_lastPublishDate`: Use this as identifier of new items in feed.

 Challenge: Most Newsfeed are not in order of published but rather in order of appearence at homePage, so latest news is not necessary the last item in news, therefore in NewsFeed.AddItem() we change the order to our desire.

 `ResourceManagement`:
 Service should stop as soon as no user is connected to web service,